IEEESupComSB/CS_Challenge/TSYP CS CHLNG/README.md

 put gif here

 # How To Run:
+[

-Install metamask extension on your browser and create an account
+Download](https://metamask.io/download) and install metamask extension on your browser and create an account

 Go to metamask settings and add network then copy these network settings: